The world's foremost practitioner

 - Anonymous Parisian theologian, 1398

-John Clements is a leading authority on historical fencing and one of the world’s foremost practitioner-instructors of Medieval and Renaissance fighting methods.
-As a long-time Western martial artist who has been studying historical fencing since 1980, John is the most prolific writer on historical fencing active today.
-He has practiced European cut-and-thrust swordsmanship and rapier fighting for more than two-and-a-half decades, researched swords and arms in 13 countries and taught classes and seminars on the subject in 11 countries.
-Based outside Atlanta, Georgia, he instructs nationwide and internationally as well as (since summer 2005) from his one-of-a-kind private facility, Iron Door Studio.
+John Clements is a leading authority on historical fencing and the world’s foremost instructor of Medieval and Renaissance fighting methods.
+As a long-time Western martial artist who has been studying historical fencing since 1980, John is the most prolific writer on the subject of historical fencing.
+He has practiced European cut-and-thrust swordplay and for more than thirty years, taught on it in 17 countries, and researched arms and armor on four continents.
+He instructs both nationwide as well as internationally and (since 2005) from his one-of-a-kind private facility, Iron Door Studio, based outside Atlanta, Georgia.

-Clements teaches, lectures and writes on historical European martial arts professionally and has authored articles on swords and weapon fighting for magazines in 6 languages, including: Military History, Renaissance Magazine, Tactical Knives, Karate International, Histoire' Medievale, Le art de la Guerre, Master at Arms, The SwordHop-Lite, Sword Forum International, Rapio Journal, Pallasch, and Dragon magazine.
+In his work on reviving forgotten European fighting arts, Clements teaches, lectures and writes on historical European martial arts professionally and has authored articles on swords and weapon fighting for magazines in seven languages, including: Medieval Warfare Magazine, Military History, Renaissance Magazine, Tactical Knives, Journal Of Martial Arts Anthropology, Karate International, Histoire' Medievale, Le art de la Guerre, Master at Arms, Game Developer, The SwordHop-Lite, Sword Forum International, Rapio Journal, Pallasch, and Dragon magazine.
 He was a contributor on arms and combat to the archaeological anthology, Cutting Edge (Tempus Pub.
 2007), and the anthology, Hundred Years War: A Wider Focus (Brill, 2005), as well as a major contributor on historical fencing and editorial board member for the new Martial Arts of the World encyclopedia from ABC-CLIO Press (2001).
+In just the first decade of the 21st century, no fewer than nine current or former students of John's have gone on to author books on this subject.
+No other instructor of the subject can make anywhere near a similar claim.

-John has presented historical fencing seminars and workshops in more than two dozen cities across North America and Europe.
-He has also presented demonstrations of Medieval and Renaissance martial arts at the Royal Armouries in Leeds and the Wallace Collection Museum in London, the Philadelphia Museum of Art, as well as exhibited at Oxford University and the National Arms Museum in Hungary.
+As a fight instructor and experimental historian, John Clements has given fencing seminars and workshops in 25 states and across North America and Europe.
+He presented demonstrations of Medieval and Renaissance martial arts at the Royal Armouries in Leeds and the Wallace Collection Museum in London, the Philadelphia Museum of Art, as well as exhibited at Oxford University, the Danish Medieval Center, and the National Arms Museum in Budapest, Hungary.
+In December 2011, he presented the first ARMA seminar in St. Petersburg, Russia.
+John has also lectured on Mare (the "martial arts of Renaissance Europe") at the University of Bridgeport.

 John has been featured twice on The History Channel, instructed cadets and officers in historical fencing at West Point, and was a keynote presenter at the Sword 2000 event of the New England Bladesmiths Guild, as well as the Schola St. George Medieval Swordsmanship Symposium 2001 in San Francisco.
-In 1982, he founded the Medieval Battling Club, and in 1999 was the creator and a founding member of the original Swordplay Symposium International He also presented at the 2001 Texas Medievalists Association annual conference in San Antonio, the 2003 conference at the University of St. Thomas, and the 13th Biennial New College of South Florida conference on Medieval-Renaissance Studies 2002.
+In 1982, he founded the original Medieval Battling Club, and in 1999 was the creator and a founding member of the original Swordplay Symposium International He also presented at the 2001 Texas Medievalists Association annual conference in San Antonio, the 2003 conference at the University of St. Thomas, and the 13th Biennial New College of South Florida conference on Medieval-Renaissance Studies 2002.
 He has lectured for the History, Anthropology, and Military Science departments at both Texas A&M and Texas A&M International Universities.
-He has presented on Medieval and Renaissance combatives to classes at Brigham Young University, Rice University, and Furman Universities.
+He has presented on Medieval and Renaissance combatives to classes at Brigham Young University, Rice University, Sam Houston State U. and Furman Universities.
+John has lectured on historical combat at the Origins gaming convention 2002 and has consulted professionally on historical close combat for the video game industry.
+In 20016, Clements became the official sword-master for Windlass Steel Craft acting as a consultant for product development.

 John is also the author of the groundbreaking books Medieval Swordsmanship: Illustrated Methods & Techniques (Paladin Press, Nov ’98) and Renaissance Swordsmanship: The Illustrated Use of Rapiers and Cut-and-Thrust Swords (Paladin Press, March '97).

-As a professional writer-researcher and practitioner of historical fencing, Clements has committed his life to a career in advancing and promoting the study of Medieval and Renaissance combatives.
+As a full-time professional writer and practitioner of historical fencing, Clements has committed his life to a career in advancing and promoting the study of Medieval and Renaissance combatives.
 He presently teaches and researches on historical fencing full-time while working on book, video, and consulting projects about the subject.

 As of June 2005, John Clements is also the owner and operator of Iron Door studio, the nation’s first and only historical fencing hall built as an actual modern "school of arms" facility exclusively dedicated to the study and practice of Renaissance Martial Arts.